 Our Level 2 Puppy Preschool Program not only works more on frustrating crate and potty training, but also focuses on training your puppy to your specific lifestyle.
 We spend time socializing your puppy and helping them better understand the world around them, and how to behave in it!
 We work on obedience, leash walking, and more in this program.
 If you want more, please check out our FULLY TRAINED puppies.

 FOR 8 WEEKS

 (pricing as of 2/5/21, deposits prior to this date will be honored at previous pricing)

 ** cost added on to cost of puppy**

 Price of training is added to the cost of your puppy.
-Balances for both your puppy and the full amount of training are due at puppy's six week birthday.
+Balances for both your puppy and the full amount of training are due at puppy's seven week birthday.
 Additional days/weeks/months can be added on for the rate listed above.

 Your puppy will graduate Puppy Culture and enroll formal training at 8 weeks of age, and complete training at 16 weeks, or 4 months old.

 Puppy will be living with one of our JLDD Puppy Trainers 24/7 for 8 weeks.

 After Puppy Preschool is complete, you receive instruction from your puppy's trainer explaining your puppy's schedule, nuances, routines, and will help assist you with how to best transition your puppy into your household.

 We understand that training never really ends with a puppy!
 They will need practice and reinforcement until at least 1 to 2 years of age.